Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control

 \section{Numerical example}

-To illustrate the properties of the algorithm, we apply it to a numerical example .
+To illustrate the properties of the algorithm, we apply it to a numerical example \footnote{The source code for the numerical experiments is available at \doi{10.3929/ethz-b-000673668}.} .
 For the probabilistic \ac{ODE} solver, we use the JAX~\citep{jax2018github} implementation of a probabilistic \ac{ODE} solver based on an \acs{EKS} provided by the package \texttt{probdiffeq}~\citep{kramer_probdiffeq_2023}.
-To avoid numerical instabilities, \texttt{probdiffeq} uses a square-root implementation of the \acs{EKS} in combination with a state-space transformation during the update step~\citep{kramer_stable_2020}.
-The \ac{OCP}~\eqref{eq:OCP_expected} is implemented in JAX in condensed form using a low-rank variant of the BFGS~\citep{nocedal_numerical_2006} optimizer with bounds (L-BFGSB) optimizer, as implemented in the \texttt{jaxopt} package.
-As ground-truth simulation, we utilize the IDAS~\citep{cao_adjoint_2003,hindmarsh_sundials_2005} adaptive integration method with a relative error tolerance set to~$10^{-10}$.
+The \ac{OCP}~\eqref{eq:OCP_expected} is implemented in JAX in condensed form using a low-rank variant of the BFGS~\citep{nocedal_numerical_2006} optimizer with bounds (L-BFGSB) optimizer, as implemented in the \texttt{jaxopt} package~\citep{blondel_efficient_2022-1}.
+To test the incorporation of the uncertainty in the \ac{IVP} solution separately from the integrator choice, the proposed approach is compared to a point estimate obtained as the mean prediction of the same probabilistic integrator, which is equivalent to solving~\eqref{eq:OCP_expected} without considering the computational uncertainty, i.e., setting $\Lambda_\theta(t_i) = 0$ in~\eqref{eq:OCP_expected}.
+Hence, we denote as ``proposed'' and ``classical'' the proposed approach and proxy for the classical approach, respectively.
+The predicted state trajectories of both approaches are compared to a ground-truth simulation with the respective optimal control input, obtained by simulating the ODE using the IDAS~\citep{cao_adjoint_2003,hindmarsh_sundials_2005} adaptive integration method with a relative error tolerance set to~$10^{-10}$.